Product Launch: The Ultimate Guide provides a big-picture perspective of launching a product.

 What is preventing you from getting the resources you need?

-How much experience does your team have at successfully launching products?
+How much experience does your team have in successfully launching products?

 Are you missing individuals on your launch team who would make the team stronger?